avan06/PS4CheaterNeo/README.md

 - Support query multiple targets, Multiple query windows can be opened at the same time.
 - In addition to query types such as `Byte, Float, Double, Hex`, etc., it also supports `Group` types.
 - Make the `section` of the suspected target more obvious.
+- The `section` list whose length is less than `SectionFilterSize` (default is 200K, can be modified in Option) will be filtered when the `FilterSize` checkbox is clicked.
-- The query value will skip the filtered `section` list when the filter checkbox is clicked.
+- The query value will skip the filtered `section` list when the `Filter` checkbox is clicked.
 - The preset `section` filter rules is `libSce, libc.prx, SceShell, SceLib, SceNp, SceVoice, SceFios, libkernel, SceVdec`, these rules can also be customized.

 ![query_1](assets/query_1.webp)